kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 Add the vSmart controller in vManage web interface at `Configuration > Devices > Controllers > Add Controller`.

-- View the CSR at `Configuration > Certificates > Controller > vSmart > View CSR`
+View the CSR at `Configuration > Certificates > Controller > vSmart > View CSR`
 - Copy the content of the CSR
 - Go back to vSmart `vshell` mode and paste to vSmart.csr

-- Sign vSmart.csr using openssl abd generate vSmart.crt
+Sign vSmart.csr using openssl and generate vSmart.crt
 ```bash
 openssl x509 -req -in vSmart.csr -CA SDWAN.pem -CAkey SDWAN.key -CAcreateserial -out vSmart.crt -days 2000 -sha256
 cat vSmart.crt
 ```

-- Copy the content of vSmart.crt and install the certificate at vManage web interface `Configuration > Certificates > Controllers > Select vSmart > Install Certificate`.
+Copy the content of vSmart.crt and install the certificate at vManage web interface `Configuration > Certificates > Controllers > Select vSmart > Install Certificate`.

 ## 3. Extend initial topology with more sites